-3) Comerica Park The home field of the Detroit Tigers holds so much fun stuff that you might forget there's a baseball game going on.
+The home field of the Detroit Tigers holds so much fun stuff that you might forget there's a baseball game going on.
 Once through the castlelike entrance gates, you'll find a Ferris wheel with giant baseball-shape cars, a tiger-theme carousel, batting cages, and life-size sculptures of Ty Cobb and other famous players.
-Kids 14 and under can ride the carousel and Ferris wheel free on Sundays, as well as run the bases after Sunday home games. wap.mlb.com
+Kids 14 and under can ride the carousel and Ferris wheel free on Sundays, as well as run the bases after Sunday home games.

 This world-class museum impresses adults with an amazingly broad permanent collection that includes African art, Impressionist works and Diego Rivera murals.
-But it also makes visits fun and interesting for children with eye-spy activities, in-studio workshops, storytelling, art demonstrations and live performances. dia.org
+But it also makes visits fun and interesting for children, with games like 10 Art Questions and Art Fortune Teller available.
+Check the schedule for family-friendly activities such as in-studio workshops, storytelling, art demonstrations and live performances.